 The purpose of this course is to introduce students to William Shakespeare's plays about the Wars of the Roses; to examine those plays in the contexts of Shakespeare's era and our own; to analyze his use and misuse of his sources for dramatic and political purposes; and to study the major modern cinematic and televised adaptations of the plays.

 MUSIC: COGNATE COURSES - KEYBOARD

 MUAP 1114 Class Piano I

-Class instruction for beginning piano students.
-Covers piano proficiency for music majors whose applied concentration is not piano.
-May be repeated for credit.
+Remedial keyboard instruction for music majors whose applied instrument is not piano.

 MUAP 1124 Class Piano II